 I love the soaps at Christmastime and I like to sit down and watch them in peace.
-In fact, I’ve been known to take myself off for an hour, so I can watch them in peace.
+In fact, I’ve been known to take myself off to my hammock for an hour, so I can watch them in peace.

 I realise how ridiculous that makes me sound, but we all have our things and the soaps are mine, so they always form a part of my digital Christmas preparations.
 I love to decorate the whole house, to plan weird and wonderful gifts for my family (including gifts for the children and our pets) and to plot which soaps and films I to watch; it’s all part of my festive routine.